Data management plan

 Sign up and log in to DMPTuuli here.

+Data mangement plan is 1-2 pages.
 The following information on the research data must be included in the data management plan:

 - methods of collecting and handling research data and ways of storing metadata